Killing of Jeremy Mardis: Jeremy Mardis

-Jeremy David Mardis (circa 2009 – November 3, 2015) was diagnosed with autism at the age of two.
+Jeremy David Mardis (August 11, 2009 – November 3, 2015) was diagnosed with autism at the age of two.
 At the time of the shooting, he was in the first grade and attended Lafargue Elementary School in Effie, Louisiana.
 He had moved with his father to Louisiana from Mississippi the year before.
 Mardis' mother Katie Mardis, and his sister, still live in Mississippi.
 Christopher Few's fiancée Dixon described Mardis as an affectionate and intelligent child, and said that Mardis did speak.
 Mardis and Few shared a home with Few's mother prior to the shooting.
 Mardis was in the front seat of Few's vehicle and wearing a seatbelt when they were shot.
 He was pronounced dead at the scene.

 A funeral for Mardis was held on November 9 at Moore Funeral Services in Hattiesburg, Mississippi, where his mother and sister live.
 He was buried in Beaumont Cemetery.
 His father was still hospitalized and unable to attend.